Complexes of differential forms and singularities: The injectivity theorem: Introduction

 We will work with schemes essentially of finite type over $\bC$, but the results easily extend to schemes essentially of finite type over any algebraically closed field of characteristic zero.

 The structure of the paper is as follows.
 After setting up some notations we review some simple, but useful ancillary results in \autoref{sec:filtr-co-filtr}.
 Then we review \emph{filtrations} and \emph{co-filtrations} and their \emph{hyper-} analogues which are better suited for derived categories.
-We prove that the obvious analogue of the usual spectral sequence associated to filtrations exists and works the same way for hyperfiltrations as well as its behavior with respect to degenerating at the $E_1$ stage.

 We review the various complexes of differential forms, their (hyper)filtration, and (hyper)co-filtrations in \autoref{sec:compl-diff-forms} and define the classes of \sings in which we are interested in \autoref{sec:singularities}.
 The behavior of the complexes defined earlier with respect to hyperplane sections is studied in \autoref{sec:hyperplane-sections} and with respect to cyclic covers in \autoref{sec:cyclic-covers}.
 In \autoref{sec:filtered-deligne-db} we discuss some Hodge theoretic aspects of these complexes and some consequences.
-The technical core of the paper is \autoref{sec:eminence-grise}-\sfref{sec:projective-vs-local}.
-The key surjectivity statement is proved in \autoref{sec:eminence-grise}.
+The technical core of the paper is \autoref{sec:eminence-grise}, which is where the key surjectivity statement is proved.
 Due to the lack of exactness at a crucial point, this had to be done by introducing an ancillary object, which however turns out to be very powerful, so one might call it \emph{l'\'eminence grise} \cite{GE-wiki}.
 After this, there still remains an obstacle: turning the surjectivity statement of \autoref{cor:surj-for-Om} into the main injectivity result requires the use of Serre's vanishing.
 In turn, Serre's vanishing requires the ambient space to be projective, while in the main result we do not want to assume projectivity.
 This requires a funambulist's care to balance the conditions and conclude the desired injectivity statement.
-This obstacle is dealt with and the main result is proved in \autoref{sec:projective-vs-local}.
+This obstacle is dealt with and the main result is also proved in \autoref{sec:eminence-grise}.
 Finally, several applications are presented in \autoref{sec:applications}.

 \begin{rem} In an earlier version of this paper a powerful method of Koll\'ar was adapted for derived categories.
 After simplifying the proof, this was no longer necessary, so it is omitted from this version, however, it will be included in a forthcoming article \cite{Kovacs-in-prep}, exhibiting the method's versatility. \end{rem}